 It’s always perplexed me how so many adults can’t comprehend how two brown eyed people could have a child with blue eyes, or how two dark haired people could have a child with flaxen hair.

-My fascination with all of this is actually the total opposite of racism.
+My fascination with all of this is actually the total opposite of racism and “colorism.”

-You won’t find ME telling a stranger off the street, “I can’t believe your sons are twins; one is so much darker than the other.”
+You won’t find ME telling a stranger off the street, “I can’t believe your sons have the same set of parents; one is so much darker than the other.”

 I’d never tell parents, “Hey, you should cut Scott’s curls,” or, “You should put gel on Kari’s hair to control it.”